keegars/MHR-Model-Converter/README.md

 MDF Manager for the template to convert MDF files over.
 Noesis tool for importing/exporting mesh files.
 Noesis scripts which none of this would've been possible.
+The Particular Pommels for their support and help with testing.
 Mangie for providing help on chain and pfb files.
 Capcom for giving me the motivation to not lose our mods!!!